YanaSn0/Python/README.md

 ## Trims a video to specified start and end times, outputs as .mp4.

-python process.py trim v ./videos/U1.mp4 --start 10 --end 20 --output-dir ./trimmed --debug
+python process.py trim v ./videos/V1.mp4 --start 22 --end 27 --output-dir ./trimmed --debug

-## Trim Audio
+## Trims Audio to specified start and end times, outputs as .mpa.

+python process.py trim a ./videos/A1.m4a --start 22 --end 27 --output-dir ./trimmed --debug

 ## Extracts and trims audio from a video, outputs as .m4a.